cliserkad/kdl/README.md

 ### Command Line
-After you have completed the Contributing version of installation, you can compile .kdl files using the CompilationDispatcher.
+After you have completed [installing from source](#installing-from-source), you can compile .kdl files using the CompilationDispatcher on the command line.
 It will automatically use the current working directory as its root and recursively find files.
 You may use a regex as the first argument for the CompilationDispatcher in order to filter filenames.
 A simple use would be to limit to a single file, with an argument like `HelloWorld.kdl`.
 ```shell script
 cd java-compiler/src/main/java/com/xarql/kdl
 java CompilationDispatcher HelloWorld.kdl